link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 This approach offers better availability since the primary can continue serving requests even if a replica fails.
 It also reduces write latency.
 However, it introduces important challenges:

-- **Weak Consistency**: Updates may not immediately appear on all replicas, leading to temporary inconsistencies.
+- **Temporary Inconsistency**: Updates may not immediately appear on all replicas, leading to temporary inconsistencies.
-- **Potential Data Loss**: If the primary fails before finishing replication and its data is lost, any unreplicated changes are permanently lost.
+- **Potential Data Loss**: If the primary fails before finishing replication and its data is lost, incomplete clones are permanently lost.

 ```d2
 shape: sequence_diagram